From starting up to supporting start-ups with Microsoft

 Similarly, Skyscanner CEO Gareth Williams has a favourite quote, 'travel is the field of broken entrepreneurial dreams.'
 Gareth believes that this is a consequence of the lack of accessible data, along with the cost or restrictions placed on the data when it is available.

-In order to support the travel industry and further drive innovation, Skyscanner for Business has taken an open access stance - making data available at least to the point where a start-up is able to get going, learn, iterate and eventually build something that will make it sustainable.
-It is for this reason, that all businesses can get started with our Travel APIs and White Label by simply signing up.
+In order to support the travel industry and further drive innovation, Skyscanner Partners has taken an open access stance - making data available at least to the point where a start-up is able to get going, learn, iterate and eventually build something that will make it sustainable.
+It is for this reason, that all businesses can get started with our Travel APIs by simply signing up.